mykola-shyshov/booter-di/README.md

 ```

 #### `@Inject`
-Decorator mark class.
+Decorator that marks class.
 In that class will be injected required beans.
 Example:
 ```js
 @Inject()